 Pittsburgh DUI Accident Attorney

-Penalties for DUI Violations
+Penalties for DUI Violations in Pittsburgh

 When a police officer stops a driver and suspects drunk driving, the officer will typically administer a field sobriety test or breathalyzer test to determine whether the driver is intoxicated.
 A person’s blood alcohol content (BAC) determines his or her level of intoxication.
 In Pennsylvania, the legal limit for impairment is .08 BAC.
 If a driver operates a vehicle under the influence of drugs or alcohol, he or she faces severe penalties, including heavy fines and possible jail time.
 These penalties increase with subsequent violations and can lead to a driver’s license suspension.